-You can blame the added weight for that: not only does the complex folding roof its add weight but so does the extra chassis strengthening BMW has had to fit to the car to compensate for the loss in structural rigidity caused by effectively chopping off the roof.
+You can blame the added weight for that: not only does the complex folding roof add weight, but so does the extra chassis strengthening BMW has had to fit to the car to compensate for the loss in structural rigidity caused by effectively chopping off the roof.

 In the case of the BMW 435i the Convertible is 295kg heavier than the Coupe.
-This is about the same as driving around with three international rugby players in the car with you at all times - that effects agility compared to the Coupe, which feels more like a sports car.
+This is about the same as driving around with three international rugby players in the car with you at all times.
+That affects agility compared to the Coupe, which of the two sister cars feels much more like a sports car.

 That said the BMW 4 Series Convertible is still a slightly sharper drive than the Audi A5 Cabriolet and Mercedes.
-All models are rear wheel drive though the 435d xDrive has all-wheel-drive.
-The most economical model is the 420d.
-It’s 2.0-litre diesel is capable of 58.9mpg yet thanks to 181bhp has enough performance to satisfy most people.
+As with the 3 Series on which it’s based, all the 4 Series cars are rear wheel drive – except for the punchy 435d xDrive which features the extra grip and all-weather reassurance of all-wheel-drive.

 MPG, CO2 and running costs

-The 4 Series costs between £4,000-£6,000 more than the equivalent 4 Series Coupe to buy and the heavier weight means marginally worse performance and claimed fuel economy and CO2 figures.
+The 4 Series costs between £4,000-£6,000 more than the equivalent 4 Series Coupe to buy and the heavier weight means marginally worse performance, as well as poorer fuel economy and CO2 figures.

-Overall, the 420d makes the most sense.
+Overall, the 420d makes the most financial sense.
+The 420d’s 2.0-litre diesel is capable of 58.9mpg, yet thanks to its 182bhp has enough performance to satisfy most people.
 It may not sound as nice as the petrol models with the roof down, but this car is more set up for cruising around than being thrashed down a back road.
 What’s more emissions as low as 133g/km mean minimal tax bills for company car drivers.

 Interior, design and technology